hugp-ri/hicup-plus/docs/index.rst

     Hisat2: [Path to HISAT2 on your system, if using this aligner]
     Index: [Path to Bowtie/Bowtie2 indices on your system]
     R: [Path to R on your system]
+    STAR: [Path to STAR on your system, if using this aligner]
     Format: phred33-quals
     Shortest: 50
     Longest: 700